the-turing-way/the-turing-way/open_science.md

 - List of authors/contributors to the project, possibly with contact information
 - Acknowledgements

-If you intend for other people to collaborate on your project (as opposed to just making your code available and considering it complete) then you SHOULD include contributing guidelines and most likely a code of conduct.
+If you intend for other people to collaborate on your project (as opposed to just making your code available and considering it complete) then you should include contributing guidelines and most likely a code of conduct.

-Writing your contributing guidelines
+#### Contributing guidelines

-A CONTRIBUTING file tells your audience how to participate in your project.
+Contributing guidelines tell your audience how to participate in your project.
 For example, you might include information on:

-How to file a bug report (try using issue and pull request templates) How to suggest a new feature
+- How to file a bug report (try using issue and pull request templates)
+- How to suggest a new feature
-How to set up your environment and run tests
+- How to set up your environment and run tests
-In addition to technical details, a CONTRIBUTING file is an opportunity to communicate your expectations for contributions, such as:

-The types of contributions you’re looking for
-Your roadmap or vision for the project
+- Your roadmap or vision for the project
-How contributors should (or should not) get in touch with you Using a warm, friendly tone and offering specific suggestions for contributions (such as writing documentation, or making a website) can go a long way in making newcomers feel welcomed and excited to participate.

-For example, Active Admin starts its contributing guide with:

-First off, thank you for considering contributing to Active Admin.
-It’s people like you that make Active Admin such a great tool.
+- How contributors should (or should not) get in touch with you

+Using a warm, friendly tone and offering specific suggestions for contributions (such as writing documentation, or making a website) can go a long way in making newcomers feel welcomed and excited to participate.
+For example, Active Admin starts its contributing guide with: "First off, thank you for considering contributing to Active Admin.
+It’s people like you that make Active Admin such a great tool."

-In the earliest stages of your project, your CONTRIBUTING file can be simple.
+In the earliest stages of your project, your contributing guidelines file can be simple.
 You should always explain how to report bugs or file issues, and any technical requirements (like tests) to make a contribution.

-Over time, you might add other frequently asked questions to your CONTRIBUTING file.
+Over time, you might add other frequently asked questions here or in your readme file.
 Writing down this information means fewer people will ask you the same questions over and over again.

-For more help with writing your CONTRIBUTING file, check out @nayafia’s contributing guide template or @mozilla’s “How to Build a CONTRIBUTING.md”.

-Link to your CONTRIBUTING file from your README, so more people see it.
-If you place the CONTRIBUTING file in your project’s repository, GitHub will automatically link to your file when a contributor creates an issue or opens a pull request.
+It's also a good idea to link to your contributing guidelines file from your readme, so more people see it.

+#### Code of conduct

-Finally, a code of conduct helps set ground rules for behaviour for your project's participants.
+A code of conduct helps set ground rules for behaviour for your project's participants.
 This is especially valuable if you're launching an open source project for a community or company.
 A code of conduct empowers you to facilitate healthy, constructive community behaviour, which will reduce your stress as a maintainer.

-For more information, check out our [Code of Conduct guide](../code-of-conduct/).

-In addition to communicating _how_ you expect participants to behave, a code of conduct also tends to describe who these expectations apply to, when they apply, and what to do if a violation occurs.
+In addition to communicating how you expect participants to behave, a code of conduct also tends to describe who these expectations apply to, when they apply, and what to do if a violation occurs.

 Much like open source licenses, there are also emerging standards for codes of conduct, so you don't have to write your own.
-The [Contributor Covenant](https://contributor-covenant.org/) is a drop-in code of conduct that is used by [over 40,000 open source projects](https://www.contributor-covenant.org/adopters), including Kubernetes, Rails, and Swift.
+The [Contributor Covenant](https://contributor-covenant.org/) is a drop-in code of conduct that is used by [over 40,000 open source projects](https://www.contributor-covenant.org/adopters).
 No matter which text you use, you should be prepared to enforce your code of conduct when necessary.

-Paste the text directly into a CODE_OF_CONDUCT file in your repository.
-Keep the file in your project's root directory so it's easy to find, and link to it from your README.
+Keep the file in your project's root directory so it's easy to find, and link to it from your readme.

 [Doing your own open source](https://opensource.guide/starting-a-project/) **(CC BY 4.0)**